-Where you stay in Las Vegas can really make or break your trip.
+Deciding where to stay in Las Vegas is tough because it can really make or break your trip.

-Chances are high that you’ll spend most of your time in or nearby your hotel, so think hard about your vacation goals before you book so that you pick the right place!
+Chances are high that you’ll spend most of your time in or near your hotel, so think hard about your Vegas vacation goals before you book so that you pick the right place.

 This post includes affiliate links.
 If you click on or make a purchase from an affiliate link, I might earn a commission payment at no extra cost to you.